 Senate Bill 2 (Bill), also known as the Texas Property Tax Reform and Transparency Act of 2019, was passed by the State Legislature in 2019.
-This Act basically reforms the means of property tax collection in three main ways: (1) lowering the tax rate at which we can adopt a tax rate without voter approval and requiring a mandatory election if we adopt a tax rate over the lowered rate; (2) makes several changes in the procedures in which we adopt a tax rate; (3) makes several changes to the property appraisal process.
-Even though this Bill passed in 2019, many of the requirements within the Bill did not take effect until January 1, 2020.
+This Act basically reforms the means by which property taxes are collected.
+The three main ways this legislative action was: (1) lowering the tax rate at which we can adopt a tax rate without voter approval and requiring a mandatory election if we adopt a tax rate over the lowered rate; (2) making several changes in the procedures in which we adopt a tax rate; (3) make several changes to the property appraisal process.